doraemon0807/doraemon0807/README.md

 ### Hello, I'm Yun ✨

-I'm a self-employed **full stack web developer** located in Montréal, QC.
+I'm a self-employed **full stack web developer** located in Burnaby, BC.
 Currently, I thrive in a dynamic and fast-paced team environment, with a focus on team management and supervision within the video gaming industry.

 My passion lies in creating my own projects and seamlessly integrating new features I've learned.